-The City of Monash Register of Public Roads is separate to this document and is available as a map based display of the road system within the municipality implemented using the AMIS and the corporate GIS systems.
-The Register is prepared in accordance with the requirements of Section 19 and Schedule 1 of the Act and includes road authority, road status, classification and physical boundaries.
+The City of Monash Register of Public Roads is separate to this document.
+The Register is prepared in accordance with the requirements of Section 19 and Schedule 1 of the Road Management Act and includes road authority, road status, classification and physical boundaries.
 High and Medium sensitivity pathway areas are also shown as well as the nominated Shared Paths that are referenced in this plan.
-The City of Monash Road Register is available as a tabulated list or map for viewing at Council's customer service centres during normal business hours or via Council's website.
+Off road car parks managed by Council are also included.
+The City of Monash Road Register is available as a tabulated list for viewing at Council's customer service centres during normal business hours or via Council's website.